-- For many kids, this will include giving them space until emotions cool off; parents may need to exercise their own coping strategies to stay calm or walk away to avoid escalating the situation further.
-(It is recommended that problem-solving not occur during a state of heightened emotion/escalation, but that parties return to discuss how things could be resolved/go better next time after emotions return to baseline, and within about 6 hours.) - When there is suicidal risk, you may need to negotiate strategies parents can use to non-intrusively keep an eye on the youth (e.g., teen agrees to leave bedroom door open a crack so parents don't have to disturb him in order to verify safety; teen agrees to respond to texts within a certain time frame indicating he is safe, otherwise the parent will check on them). - You may explore what forms of support or checking in are best received by the teen (e.g., a supportive text vs. repeated verbal questioning).
+- You may need to help negotiate strategies parents can use to non-intrusively keep an eye on the youth (e.g., teen agrees to leave bedroom door open a crack so parents don't have to disturb him in order to verify safety; teen agrees to respond to texts within a certain time frame indicating he is safe, otherwise the parent will check on them). - You may explore what forms of support or checking in are best received by the teen (e.g., a supportive text vs. repeated verbal questioning; is offering a hug ok?).